Do you have a birthday or other special event coming up? If so, you need a delicious cake to serve as the main star of your event.

 Ensure to let your cake cool completely before putting ice; else, it will melt off.

 What Can I Use Instead of Powdered Sugar for Frosting?

-Quite a few things!
-When it comes to a frosting recipe without powdered sugar, there are four common substitutes you can use that will pair perfectly with your cake.
+A lot of things!
+When it comes to a frosting recipe that doesn’t call for powdered sugar, there are four typical substitutions that will go wonderfully with your cake.

 Best Powdered Sugar Substitutes: